1.10 Liriodendron tulipifera

 6. Anatomy and Physiology

-A study on the Liriodendron tulipfera species found that in arid climates, some Tulip trees had sun leaves and shade leaves of different compositions (Akinshina et al., 2020).
-These sun leaves contained around 20-30% more chlorophyll than the shade leaves, and the sun leaves were smaller, had a thicker cuticle to prevent water loss, and that the cells in the parenchyma were larger on average (Akinshina et al., 2020).
+A study on the Liriodendron tulipifera species found that in arid climates, some Tulip trees had sun leaves and shade leaves of different compositions (Akinshina et al., 2020).
+These sun leaves contained around 20-30% more chlorophyll than the shade leaves, and the sun leaves were smaller, had a thicker cuticle to prevent water loss, and the cells in the parenchyma were larger on average (Akinshina et al., 2020).
 These adaptations prevented overheating of the leaves while also preventing water loss.
-The sun leaves were found to have larger, and more numerous stomata and vascular bundles to aid in transpiration when water was plentiful (Akinshina et al., 2020).
-Figure 9 below, shows the cross section of a petiole containing these tissues for a better understanding.
+The sun leaves were found to have larger and more numerous stomata and vascular bundles to aid in transpiration when water was plentiful (Akinshina et al., 2020).
+Figure 9 below shows the cross-section of a petiole containing these tissues for a better understanding.

 Tulip trees have a relatively high stress resistance to biotic and abiotic stressors; however, they do still respond to mechanical stress by producing tension wood (Jin & Kwon, 2009).
 Tension wood is formed in response to the stem of a woody plant being bent or disturbed from its natural upright position (Jin & Kwon, 2009).
-It modifies the secondary wall structure in angiosperms to reduce the size and frequency and often is characterized by a gelatinous layer in the fibers (Jin & Kwon, 2009).
-The study found that two-year-old Tulip tree plants showed tension wood formation after both 7 and 14 days of mechanical bending, however, the gelatinous layer usually present in angiosperm fibres was absent despite the reduced production of lignin in the xylem cells (Jin & Kwon, 2009).
+It modifies the secondary wall structure in angiosperms to reduce the size and frequency, and is often characterized by a gelatinous layer in the fibres (Jin & Kwon, 2009).
+The study found that two-year-old Tulip tree plants showed tension wood formation after both 7 and 14 days of mechanical bending; however, the gelatinous layer usually present in angiosperm fibres was absent despite the reduced production of lignin in the xylem cells (Jin & Kwon, 2009).

 7. Summary